 On all our trips, we require you to have full health and accident insurance which will also cover any emergency transport home.
 Read more about travel insurance.

 NOTE!
 Avalanche equipment (transmitter/receiver, search pole and shovel) is mandatory on this trip.
-If you already have an ice axe, crampon and/or scythe, it can be a great opportunity to get guidance and an introduction to how to use this.
+If you already have an ice axe, crampons and/or ski crampons, it can be a great opportunity to get guidance and an introduction to how to use this.

 "One of the best weekends on snow ever!"